sarbal/howdoI/workflows/howtos_alignment.md

     N$counts2      = counts[(1:N$length)+4,3]
     N$counts3      = counts[(1:N$length)+4,4]
  } else {
    # Stranded or unstranded?
 Spot check this before running the code.
-Should use the last column if stranded.
-Otherwise first/max.
+Should use the last column if stranded (or max of 2nd/3rd).
+Otherwise first column (unstranded).
    N$counts3 = rep(0, length(attr$ensemblID ) )
  }
  if( i > 1  ){